Rohilkhand Medical College and Hospital

-Rohilkhand Medical College and Hospital, established in 2006, is a full-fledged tertiary private Medical college and hospital.
-It is located at Bareilly in Uttar Pradesh.
+Rohilkhand Medical College and Hospital, established in 2006, is a full-fledged tertiary private medical college and hospital in Bareilly, Uttar Pradesh, India.
 The college imparts the degree of Bachelor of Medicine and Surgery (MBBS) as well as specialized and post-doctoral degrees.
 Nursing and para-medical courses are also offered.
 The yearly undergraduate student intake is 250.

 Courses

 Rohilkhand Medical College and Hospital undertakes education and training of students in MBBS & post graduate courses.

 Affiliated

 The college is affiliated with Bareilly International University and is recognized by the National Medical Commission.